code-dot-org/code-dot-org/pegasus/emails/11-9-hoc-organizers.md

 #### New prizes, including a behind-the-scenes “Making of Star Wars” experience
 There already 77,000 events worldwide and counting.
 Please, ask someone you know to join you in the Hour of Code to help us reach 100,000 events before Dec.
 7. Every organizer will receive a gift card to Amazon, iTunes or Windows Store.
 [There are some awesome new prizes too](https://hourofcode.com/prizes).

 You can also now order [custom Hour of Code t-shirts](http://blog.code.org/post/132608499493/hour-of-code-shirts-and-more) to celebrate your event when Dec.
 7 arrives.
+Want more inspiration for students?
+Check out our new Hour of Code video [featuring inspiring women](https://youtu.be/BvRvluhfzf0).
 <% else %>
 #### Spread the word: prizes for every educator
 There are already 77,000 events worldwide and counting.
 Please, ask someone you know to join you in the Hour of Code.
 Every organizer will receive a gift card to Amazon, iTunes or Windows Store.
 <% end %>

 I couldn’t be more excited to share [*Star Wars*: Building a Galaxy with Code](https://code.org/starwars) with you today.
 Code your own game, share it, and tell us what you think.

 Hadi Partovi, <br/>
 Founder, Code.org